lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 For the vast majority of people money isn't related to luxury, it's related to food, shelter, health, and the ability to pay a couple of bills on time, some of the time.

-Regardless of which group you're in, chances are you define money as a measure of wealth or something useful for trade, but those are just facts about money, they could just as well be used to describe gold when people carried it in pouches, yet your money and that gold are nothing alike.
+Like everyone else you likely define money as a measure of wealth or something useful for trade, but those are just facts about money, they could just as well be used to describe gold when people carried it in pouches, yet your money and that gold are nothing alike.

 ## You think you're educated?